bcgov/startup-sample-project-aws-containers/README.md

 # Sample Startup Project

-## A starter greeting template for cloud demo deployments
+## A starter greeting template for cloud demo deployments.
+It's essentially a fancier "Hello World" app.

 ---

 ## Introduction

 Welcome to your new project.
-This is a basic starter project with a NodeJS app connected to a DynamoDB database for you to modify and expand to fit your needs.
+This is a basic starter project with a NodeJS app connected to a database for you to modify and expand to fit your needs.
+It provides scripts for developing and running locally, as well as "Infrastructure-as-Code" using Terraform to allow the app to be easily deployed to public cloud environments.
+Currently, AWS is supported, but support for other cloud targets may be added in the future.

+## Prerequisites

+In order to develop or run the app locally, you will need:

+- a `bash`-like terminal environment; testing has primarily been done using MacOS Catalina
+- `make`
+- `Docker`

+In order to deploy to AWS, you will also need:

+- `terraform` 12 or newer
+- access to an AWS account and mechanism to get temporary (STS) credentials

 ## Setup